jessamynsmith/django-getting-started/README.md

 		$ python manage.py runserver

 1. In a browser, open [http://127.0.0.1:8000](http://127.0.0.1:8000).
-This should redirect you to [http://127.0.0.1:8000/app1](http://127.0.0.1:8000/app1), which then displays the standard Django 404 page.
+This should display the standard Django 404 page.
 Not to worry!
+This is because we have not yet mapped the base URL for the project to a route yet.

-This is because we've set up an automatic redirect from the root to app1, but the urls.py file for app1 doesn't have any routes in urlpatterns yet.
-Whenever you get this error, you can check the address in the url bar in the browser and make sure it matches a pattern in urls.py.
+1. In a browser, try navigating to [http://127.0.0.1:8000/app1](http://127.0.0.1:8000/app1).
+You've added app1 urls to the project urls.py file, but you still get a 404!
+This is because the urls.py file for app1 doesn't have any routes in urlpatterns yet.
+Whenever you get this error, you can look at the list of possible URLs provided by Django, and compare with the address in the url bar to see where the mismatch is.

 ### Creating a new view